Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What are the advantages of staying in your hostels in Iceland?

-Families, groups, and individuals all enjoy the informal atmosphere and being part of the culture.
+Families, groups, and individuals all enjoy the informal atmosphere and the sense of being part of the culture.
 They can choose between different types of private rooms with or without a bathroom.

 What are your favorite places or activities in Iceland?

-The more I travel the more I appreciate the wonderful adventures Iceland offers.
-I find myself in awe wherever I go and I have started to appreciate the seasonal changes even more lately.
-I have to mention both Snærfellsnes and Þórsmörk, as hiking places that keep me coming back and wanting more.
+The more I travel, the more I appreciate the wonderful adventures Iceland offers.
+I find myself in awe wherever I go, and I have started to appreciate the seasonal changes even more lately.
+I have to mention both Snæfellsnes and Þórsmörk as hiking places that keep me coming back for more.

 Do you have any plans for traveling in Iceland next summer?

-Right now, I am excited about planning a trip all over Australia where my colleagues want me as a Quality Auditor for their Hostels.
-Amazing opportunity and I will surely make sure to carbon offset that flight.
-I am returning in time for my favorite season – the ever so bright and colorful springtime when Iceland is glowing.
-This summer me and by bike will explore the surroundings of the city.
+Right now, I am excited to plan a trip around Australia, where my colleagues want me as a Quality Auditor for their Hostels.
+Amazing opportunity, and I will surely make sure to carbon offset that flight.
+I am returning in time for my favorite season – the ever-so-bright and colorful springtime when Iceland is glowing.
+This summer, my bike and I will explore the city’s surroundings.
 My plan is to track on Strandir this summer.
 I recently discovered the wonders of Borgarfjörður and Dalasýsla and look forward to returning.

 What advice would you give to people who are visiting Iceland for the first time?

-I wish you to take your time to take in the country’s unique contrasts and simplicity.
-Travel slow and connect to local culture and cuisine.
+I wish you would take your time to take in the country’s unique contrasts and simplicity.
+Travel slowly and connect to local culture and cuisine.

 Did you enjoy this article?